pelican-eggs/eggs/game_eggs/steamcmd_servers/satisfactory/README.md

 # Satisfactory
 ***Server version currently marked as experimental by the Satisfactory developers!
-Egg loads fine, but your mileage may very in-game.***
+Egg loads fine, but your mileage may vary in-game.***
 ___
 ### Authors / Contributors
 <!-- prettier-ignore-start -->